Calbabreaker/piano/README.md

 The backend stuff will contain the backend server hosted somewhere with socket.io.
 This needs to be hosted somewhere able to run node.js (eg. Digitalocean droplet)

-To start developing run: `git clone https://github.com/Calbabreaker/piano --depth 1` then read the README.md on each of the folders.
+To start developing, install pnpm by doing `npm install -g pnpm` then clone the repo by doing `git clone https://github.com/Calbabreaker/piano --depth 1` then read the README.md on each of the folders.